-Once you know what you’re looking for in a basement project, you can decide how much you can afford to spend to finish your basement.
-Determine how much you are willing to spend and develop a budget, broken down by the cost categories listed above.
+Once you know what you’re looking for in a basement, you can decide how much you can afford to spend to finish it.
+Develop a budget, broken down by the cost categories listed above.

-Check the legal requirements in your area before you begin..
-For example, a bedroom may require an egress window in case of fire, and bathroom plumbing will need to be up to code.
-This will include pulling any permits that are required to do home improvement work in your area
+Check the legal requirements in your area before work begins.
+For example, a bedroom may require an egress window in case of fire, and bathroom plumbing will need to be up to local standards.
+This process includes pulling any permits that are required to do home improvement work in your area.

 Decide whether to hire a pro or do it yourself